Salaam Remi: Early life and career beginnings

 Remi contributed tracks to Jurassic 5's 2006 LP Feedback and Nas's 2006 album Hip Hop Is Dead, and racked up production credits on Frank, the platinum debut from North London soul-jazz singer Amy Winehouse.
 He worked on Winehouse's followup, Back to Black, and was producing her third album that was to be released in 2011, up until her death.
 Remi worked with Nelly Furtado on her first Spanish language album, Mi Plan.
 His projects in late 2008 included working with Jazmine Sullivan, Nas, Leona Lewis and Corinne Bailey Rae.

 Remi has also done film work.
 He worked on the soundtracks for Office Space, Zoolander, The Departed, Blood Diamond, and Sex and the City.
 He also scored the Mike Tyson documentary, TYSON, worked as executive music producer on After the Sunset and Rush Hour 3, and was music supervisor and composer for a 2008 TV pilot called Blue Blood.
 Salaam Remi was nominated for Non-Classical Producer of the Year at the 55th Grammy Awards, an award won by Dan Auerbach.

 Louder Than Life

-In 2013, Remi started his own label imprint, Louder Than Life, as a subsidiary of Sony Music, with two subimprints, Re Mi Fa Music and Flying Buddha Records.
-New York: A Love Story by Mack Wilds was the first release under Remi's label.
-Since 2013, Remi has released multiple projects under Louder Than Life including BoxTalk with Joell Ortiz, Northside of Linden, Westside of Slauson with Terrace Martin, and Black On Purpose featuring performances by Busta Rhymes, Nas, Jennifer Hudson, Black Thought, CeeLo Green, Mumu Fresh, Doug E. Fresh, Bilal (American singer), Teedra Moses, D-Nice, Mack Wilds, Common (rapper), Case (singer), Betty Wright, James Poyser, Stephen Marley (musician), Anthony Hamilton (musician), Syleena Johnson, Super Cat, Spragga Benz, and Chronixx.
+In 2013, Remi launched his own label imprint, Louder Than Life, as an imprint of Sony Music, with two subimprints, Re Mi Fa Music and Flying Buddha Records.
+Its first signee, actor Tristan Wilds issued his debut studio album, New York: A Love Story (2013) through the label, becoming its first release and entering the Billboard 200.
+Since then, Remi has released multiple collaborative albums under Louder Than Life, including BoxTalk (2019) with Joell Ortiz, Northside of Linden and Westside of Slauson both with Terrace Martin, as well as Remi's compilation album Black On Purpose (2020), which featured guest performances from Busta Rhymes, Nas, Jennifer Hudson, Black Thought, CeeLo Green, Mumu Fresh, Doug E. Fresh, Bilal, Teedra Moses, D-Nice, Mack Wilds, Common, Case, Betty Wright, James Poyser, Stephen Marley, Anthony Hamilton, Syleena Johnson, Super Cat, Spragga Benz, and Chronixx.